 My teaching portfolio comprises courses in health economics, econometrics, and statistics.
 I am the Academic Director of the Master program in Health Sciences at the University of Lucerne, which successfully started in fall 2013.
-For further information about the program and details about my courses, please see the teaching section.
+For details about my courses, please see the teaching section.

 My current research focuses on topics in applied health economics and econometrics.
-I'm particularly interested in studying health-related behavior and decisions, including health insurance choice, substance use and abuse, physical activity and nutrition, the interaction between education and health, design-based health econometrics, and health policy evaluation.
+I'm particularly interested in studying health-related behavior and decisions, including health insurance choices, substance use and abuse, physical activity and nutrition, health inequalities and inequities, the interaction between education and health, design-based health econometrics, and health policy evaluation.
 For a list of publications, please see the research section.

 A current CV with a list of publications can be downloaded here.